-The ability of the Company to complete the ramp-up of the Underground Mine is dependent on, among other things, results from operations, progress in accordance with the Company's timing and cost expectations, an increase in concentrate production and sales, favourable copper market conditions and the ability to obtain additional required financing.
+In addition to securing additional funding, the ability of the Company to complete the ramp-up of the Underground Mine is dependent on, among other things, results from operations, progress in accordance with the Company's timing and cost expectations, an increase in concentrate production and sales and favourable copper market conditions.
 There can be no assurance that these requirements will be achieved.
 In addition, there can be no assurance that the actual costs to complete the ramp-up will not be greater than expected by the Company or that further significant ramp-up delays will not occur.

-If the requirements described in the paragraphs above are not achieved or other material adverse events or delays occur then, in the absence of sufficient financing being arranged, the Company may not be able to complete the ramp-up of the Underground Mine or continue to carry on business in the ordinary course.
-This may result in, among other things, its secured lenders becoming able to enforce on their security over the Company's assets.
+If the requirements described in the paragraphs above are not achieved or other material adverse events or delays occur, in the absence of sufficient financing being arranged, the Company may not be able to complete the ramp-up of the Underground Mine or continue to carry on business.
+This may result in, among other things, the Company's secured lenders becoming able to enforce on their security over the Company's assets.

-Mine Planning.
+Mine Planning

-In 2022, the Company utilized John Wood Group Plc ("Wood") to review and revise the development and mine plan to most efficiently address geotechnical issues and certain other issues identified in this AIF.
+In 2022, the Company utilized Wood Canada Limited ("Wood") to review and revise the development and mine plan to most efficiently address geotechnical issues and certain other issues identified in this AIF.
 The new Wood plan is the basis for the Company's restart plan.